 - The Pace Law Library Archival Collections include the David Sive Environmental Collection, the Yonkers Desegregation Archive, and the Pace Law School Archives.

-The National Reporter System, an unofficial series of state court reports, is located on stack level 3 with the federal materials.
+The National Reporter System, an unofficial series of state court reports, is located on stack level 3 with the federal materials (no longer updated).

 The Law Library's tax collection is extensive and consists of looseleaf services, court decisions, Internal Revenue Service publications, and treatises.
 The collection is integrated into the general Library collection, and located on stack level 5.

-The Library also subscribes to several databases that offer comprehensive coverage of tax material.
+The Library also subscribes to some databases that offer coverage of tax material.